Open top buses in Weston-super-Mare

-Open top buses in Weston-super-Mare, Somerset, England, were introduced in 1950 and have run along the sea front every summer since.
+Open top buses in Weston-super-Mare, Somerset, England, were introduced in 1950 and have run along the sea front most summers since.
 The initial operator was Bristol Tramways and this company's successors continued to provide services until 2013.
 The route from Weston-super-Mare railway station to Sand Bay is operated by First West of England.
 From time-to-time open top buses have also provided scenic tours in and around the town.

 Current routes

 Route 1 runs from the town centre of Weston-super-Mare to the sea front.
 Here it turns northwards and runs alongside the promenade past the Grand Pier to Birnbeck Pier.
 It then follows a cliff-top road along the lower slopes of Worlebury Hill through Weston Woods to Kewstoke village.
-It then runs along the sea front of Sand Bay to the terminus, but on its return journey it follows the sea front beyond the Grand Pier, following Beach Road as far as Quantock Road.
-Here it turns inland and then follows Walliscote Road back towards the town centre.
+It then runs along the sea front of Sand Bay to the terminus.
+It serves Weston-super-Mare Railway Station.

 First West of England has operated route 1 since April 2018.
 This replaced Crosville Motor Services' route 100 that it operated from April 2012 until it ceased trading in April 2018.
 Until July 2013 First Somerset & Avon had operated route 1 along a similar route, but not serving the southern end of the sea front.